vgrashal16/Sentiment-Analysis--Python/README.md

 <br/><br/>
 Introduction <br/>
 Sentiment analysis, also known as opinion mining, is the process of determining the emotional tone behind a piece of text.
 It is widely used in various applications, such as social media monitoring, customer feedback analysis, and market research.
-This sentiment analysis program uses a pre-trained model to classify text into positive, negative, or neutral sentiment.
+This sentiment analysis program uses a pre-trained model to classify text into positive, negative.
 The model has been trained on a large corpus of labeled data to learn the patterns and characteristics of different sentiments.
 <br/><br/>
 Features<br/>
 Sentiment classification: Analyze the sentiment of input text and classify it as positive, negative. <br/>